-You stepped into cool mist wearing sturdy boots when leaving the house, shocked your barista with a hot coffee order, and felt deeply uncomfortable existing in a chair without a wool blanket draped over your shoulders.
+You left the house in sturdy boots, stepped into a cool mist, shocked your barista with a hot coffee order, and felt deeply uncomfortable existing in a chair without a wool blanket draped over your shoulders.
 These facts only lead to one conclusion: Today you’re craving soup.

 But what to do about that?
-In this day and age of endless choices and cooking videos congesting the internet, making soup-related decisions feels more fraught than ever.
-But fear not, for we've taken the thinking out of it for you and ranked the tastiest, coziest cold-weather soups, which could also double simply as a list of "best soups."
+In this day and age of endless choices and cooking TikToks, making soup-related decisions feels more fraught than ever.
+But fear not, for we've taken the thinking out for you and ranked the tastiest, coziest cold-weather soups, which could also double simply as a list of "best soups."
 Sorry gazpacho.

 Minestrone is the most soul-warming (and best) variation on a mixed vegetable soup.
 The simple base combination of onion, celery, and carrots swimming in stock can be riffed on endlessly for your cold-weather pleasure, even if your variation might irritate your set-in-her-ways nonna.
-Ignore her and go nuts!
-Make it a thick, chunky stew or diced and delicate -- and just add potatoes, or meat, and you’ve changed the whole damn thing.
+Ignore her and be bold!
+Make it a thick, chunky stew or diced and delicate—add potatoes, or meat, and you’ve changed the whole damn thing.
 But if you don’t serve yours with a hearty helping of cannellini beans, you’re just plain wrong.
 There have to be SOME rules.

 10. Cream of tomato